 Building positive perception and connection with your clients and customers takes time.
 And you can start with the small things.
 Start with your logo.

-Once they already start associating your business with good perceptions.
-Then I can promise you that your logo would be the vessel that would represent those positive perceptions that your customers’ and clients’ think of you.
-One day, you’ll get flabbergasted because you’ll see some random person change their cover photo on Facebook and replace it with your business’s logo image.
+Once they already started associating your business with good perceptions.
+Then I can promise you that your logo would be the vessel that would represent those positive perceptions that your customers and clients think of you.
+One day, you’ll get flabbergasted because you’ll see some random person change their cover photo on Facebook and replace it with your business logo image.

 Bolster Your Brand Awareness.

-Since the logo would be the face of your business, it’d be present in everything (your products, t-shirts, freebies, mugs, giveaway pens, brochures, flyers).
+Since the logo would be the face of your business, it would be present in everything (your products, t-shirts, freebies, mugs, giveaway pens, brochures, flyers).

-One way I could explain this properly is to imagine that you’re a young entrepreneur starting out his or her own computer company and you sell computers and laptops like Dell does.
+The only way that I could explain this properly is to imagine that you’re a young entrepreneur starting out his or her own computer company and you sell computers and laptops like Dell does.
 Your brand’s name is called: golden.
 Say, the very first customer who bought your laptop was a student.
-Chances are that the student would use the purchased laptop on school purposes.
+Chances are that the student would use the purchased laptop for school purposes.

 Imagine you’re a customer and you’re looking for a laundry service provider.
-You’ve been given loads of options; service provider logos laid out in front of you.
+You’ve been given loads of options, a lot of service provider logos are laid out in front of you.
 You only get to choose one provider.
-Then, while you’re in the process of choosing, you saw this logo called, “EZ Wash” together with an enthralling design.
+Then, while you’re in the process of choosing, you saw this logo called “EZ Wash” together with an enthralling design.
 It suddenly captured your attention and instantly decided to go with that service provider.
 This is what I’m talking about.
 You have to have a logo that would easily capture your customer’s attention with just one look.